ToVinhKhang/ToVinhKhang/README.md

 <br />

 ### About Me
 I've knowledge most of popular programing languages.
-I'm passionate about analysis and problem solving.
-I've a knack for public speaking, demonstrated experience at management roles and have effective people skills.
+I'm passionate about software business analyst.
+I've a knack for public speaking, demonstrated experience at management roles and have effective people skills and problem solving.
 I’m a perfectionist who ensures that every task is completed with utmost attention to detail.

 <br />